 Age of Empires 4 is in development by Relic Entertainment, creators of the Company of Heroes series and other beloved strategy games.
 It's the first new entry in the series in well over ten years—AoE 3 was released all the way back in 2005.

 Other than its existence, and the intention to publish the game exclusively on Windows 10, publisher Microsoft Studios has revealed almost nothing about the project since it was announced back at Gamescom 2017.
-Below, we've collected everything we know about it so far.
+Below, we've collected everything we know about it so far, as of Spring 2019.

-Age of Empires 4 release date: expect it in 2019, or even later
+Age of Empires 4 release date: likely in 2020 or later

 There's no announced release date for Age of Empires 4, and the game has almost entirely skipped 2018 when it comes to news beats—nothing's really happened since the Gamescom 2017 announcement.
-Next year, though, we're much more likely to learn when it's actually going to arrive.
+This year, though, we'll hopefully learn more about when it's going to arrive.

 Age of Empires 4 trailer: here's the reveal from 2017